 · Warehousing and Distribution: Students learn how to deal with the movement and storage of raw materials and finished goods, together with distribution.

 · Freight and Transportation: This area of specialisation under supply chain management courses prepares students for trucking companies, which are required to be accurate in terms of processing and transportation of packages.
 Such companies are dependent on the supply chain management professionals which guide them on their daily operations.

-· Process Management: Students learn about systematic approaches in order to make an organisation’s workflow more effective, efficient and capable of adapting to an ever-changing environment.
+· Process Management: Students learn about systematic approaches in order to make an organization's workflow more effective, efficient and capable of adapting to an ever-changing environment.
 Supply chain management is a necessary element in process management units.

 · Vendor Development: It involves popular techniques of strategic sourcing, which improves the value consumers receive from suppliers.
 This activity is performed when a buying firm undertakes to improve a supplier's performance and capabilities to meet the buying firms' supply needs.

-· Solution Designing: Students learn to define and describe the design of a system delivered in context of a specific solution, and as such, it may encompass description of an entire system or only its specific parts.
+· Solution Designing: Students learn to define and describe the design of a system delivered in the context of a specific solution, and as such, it may encompass the description of an entire system or only its specific parts.

 · Network Planning: This area of specialisation under supply chain management courses prepares students for an iterative process, encompassing topological design, network-synthesis, and network-realization.
 Network planning professionals need to ensure that a new telecommunications network or service meets the needs of the subscriber and operator.

 · Project Planning and Implementation: It teaches how to convert visions and plans into reality.
 It involves coming to the logical conclusion, after evaluating, deciding, visioning, planning, applying for funds and finding the financial resources for a project.